-GREEN: 14-gauge wire, printed [HEADLIGHT SECTION] #924 HORN, this is a power wire that comes from the fuse block mounted horn relay.
+GREEN: 14-gauge wire, printed [HEADLIGHT SECTION] #924 TO HORN, this is a power wire that comes from the fuse block mounted horn relay.
 It is ground activated by the horn button on the steering column, and only has power when the horn button is pressed.

 Route the #924 wire to the horn and cut to length.
-If you pass this wire through any metal surfaces, you will find small portion of #924.
+If you pass this wire through any metal surfaces, you will find small grommets in the parts kit to protect the wire.
+If you have two horns, save the cutoff portion of #924.

-• If you have a tab on the horn, insulated "spade" style terminals have been provided in the parts kit.
+If you have a tab on the horn, insulated "spade" style terminals have been provided in the parts kit.